Is law school for you?

 If you are interested in becoming a lawyer, getting an undergraduate degree from Touro College is just the first step.
 You will need to attend law school (usually for three years) and pass a two-day bar exam before you can be admitted to the practice of law.
-You also need to find a job in a very competitive market.
+You will also need to find a job.

-Third, read some books on the law school experience.
+Third, read some books about the law school experience.
 One popular book is Law School Confidential by Robert H. Miller, which provides guidance about the application process as well as how law students should choose courses in law school.
-Richard Fischl’s Getting to Maybe is one of the most popular books on how to do well on law school exams, and Steven Sedberry’s book Law School Labyrinth is also a good guide to success in law school.
-It is worth learning about the details of law school to see if this will be a productive way to spend three years of your life.
+Richard Fischl’s Getting to Maybe is one of the most popular books with advice on how to do well on law school exams, and Steven Sedberry’s Law School Labyrinth is also a good guide to success in law school.
+It’s worth learning about the details of law school to see if this will be a productive way to spend three years of your life.

-Finally, the Internet is an excellent source if you want to read about current legal issues.
+Finally, the Internet is an excellent source of information about current legal issues.
 Scotusblog.com is a very good source for current Supreme Court decisions and explanatory commentary.
-Other major legal blogs include abovethelaw.com and the Volokh Conspiracy.
+Other major legal blogs include abovethelaw.com and lawschooltransparency.com.